Dr Sharon Carstairs

 Sharon has research experience in mixed methodology approach, and has expertise in designing and conducting quantitative surveys, dietary interventions, Q Methodology think aloud interviews and analysis, and qualitative focus group discussions, internet discussion forums, and one-to-one interviews.
 Sharon has an interest in co-design and participatory research methods and was a co-organiser and committee member of the Design St Andrews initiative which aimed to provide a network opportunity to connect, inspire and exchange design ideas.

-My primary research interest is childhood nutrition, specifically exploring parental views and practices in early years and pre-school aged feeding, and investigating the effects of external cues on eating behaviour.
-I have a wider interest in health promotion and behaviour change, including social prescribing of physical activity and its implementation to improve health and wellbeing.
+Sharon’s wider research interests include health promotion and behaviour change, including social prescribing of physical activity and its implementation to improve health and wellbeing.

 View full research profile and publications